Opinion: Parents with different surnames are being asked to carry their child's birth cert to travel but is it legal?

-How do you even begin to answer that question as a parent but it's exactly what I was asked less than a month ago.
+How do you even begin to answer that question as a parent?
+But it's exactly what I was asked.

 Another member of staff took my seven-year-old son off of me and asked if I could prove that he was really my child.

-I was eventually let through when I produced evidence of all the things that I had booked for our trip (as well as our return flights) and my son confirmed that I was, in fact, his mother to the staff member who had taken him away.
+I was eventually let through when I produced evidence of all the things that I had booked for our trip, including our return flights.
+And when my son confirmed that I was, in fact, his mother.

 It was extremely frightening.
-I know the idea behind the questioning is to make sure that a kidnapping isn't happening but my son was happily skipping as we approached with our passports and even though we're not the spitting image of each other we definitely look related.
+I know the idea behind the questioning, but my son was happily skipping as we approached with our passports and even though we're not the spitting image of each other, we definitely look related.

-While it is something that can save a lot of grief if it is not a legal requirement then why are parents being denied travel?
+While it is something that can save a lot of grief, if it's not a legal requirement then why are parents being denied travel?

 More Irish mothers being targeted at Dublin airport for not carrying birth certs for their Irish children who have a different surname to their own.
 There is no legal requirement to do so. #Equality